SciCompMod/GMGPolar/README.md

 The GmgPolar Solver does not require any external libraries.
 It is possible to link the code with the sparse direct solver ``MUMPS``.

+* ``MUMPS`` is optional.
+However, it is absolutely recommended if large grids are considered.
-* ``MUMPS`` is optionnal.
-To use it, compile the code with option -DUSE_MUMPS.
+  Otherwise, the non-optiomal built-in solver will be used for factorization of the matrices and slow down the setup phase significantly.
+To use it, compile the code with option -DGMGPOLAR_USE_MUMPS.
   It is recommended to use the latest version (currently 5.4.1) but any version ulterior to 5.1.0 should be okay.
 MUMPS is available freely on demand on the MUMPS consortium website "mumps-solver.org".